openvcloud/docs/docs/Hardware/Nodes/CPU-Node.md

 ### Removing a CPU node

-Steps for replacing a CPU node:
+Steps in order to replace a CPU node:

 - **Step 1**: Put the node in Maintenance mode
   - Documented in the [section about putting a node in Maintenance mode](../../Sysadmin/Maintenance/putting_node_in_maintenance_mode.md)